StackExchange/blackbox/README.md

 ================================

 *  If you need to, start the GPG Agent: `eval $(gpg-agent --daemon)`
-*  Decrypt the file so it is editable: `blackbox_edit_start FILENAME` (You will need to enter your GPG passphrase.)
+*  Decrypt the file so it is editable: `blackbox_edit FILENAME`
+*  (You will need to enter your GPG passphrase.)
 *  Edit FILENAME as you desire: `vim FILENAME`
 *  Re-encrypt the file: `blackbox_edit_end FILENAME`
 *  Commit the changes.  `git commit -a` or `hg commit`

+Wait... it can be even easier than than!
-Alternatively, you can call `blackbox_edit FILENAME`, and it'll decrypt the file in a temp file and call `$EDITOR` on it, re-encrypting again after the editor is closed.
+Run `blackbox_edit FILENAME`, and it'll decrypt the file in a temp file and call `$EDITOR` on it, re-encrypting again after the editor is closed.

-This content is released under the MIT License.
-See the LICENSE.txt file.

 How to use the secrets with Puppet?
 ================================